Skip to content

 Use the cluster writer endpoint

 The role of a DB instance in an Aurora MySQL cluster can change.
 It's a best practice to use the cluster writer endpoint to make sure that you always point to the latest writer.
-If you use a DB instance endpoint or a direct IP Address, then you might not know that failover occurs.
+If you use a DB instance endpoint or a direct IP address, then you might not know that a failover occurs.
 When you reconnect to the same host, you get a read-only error and you can't perform DDL or DML changes.

 Don't excessively cache DNS